l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 # Introduction
 Hello!
 In light of the recent ProxyLogon attacks - I am keeping track of useful powershell scripts that may benefit system administrators.
-These sctiprs may vary, but all can be useful in some way, shape or form.
+These scripts may vary and may not be useful to everyone, but may benefit outlier organizations.
 I will do my best to continue to update these scripts as time goes on.

 Thank you for reading!